 Our long-awaited trip finally happened, and we visited this unique basin.
 It was our second long road trip in America (the other one was to the Canadian Rocky Mountains), and it didn’t disappoint us at all.
 It is – without a doubt – one of the best road trips in the US.

 The Death Valley National Park is on the border of Nevada and California states (mostly in the latter one).
 It is the biggest National Park in the US outside of Alaska: it covers 14 000 km2.
 The valley is about 210 km long, surrounded by mountains.
-The landscape is various, even though you will not see too much “life” there, especially during daytime.
+Even though you will not see too much “life” there, the landscape is varied, especially during the daytime.
 At night, we met with 3 coyotes on the road while driving.

 Why is it Death Valley?
 A bit of history

-In the 19th century, the valley was explored in hope for gold.
+In the 19th century, the valley was explored in the hope of gold.
 Even though only one member of the group died, the valley got the name Death Valley.
 Instead of gold, borax was discovered and mined for a long time.
-In 1933 the national park was established and the area became the target of tourism.
+In 1933 the national park was established, and the area became the target of tourism.
 Why an old mining area and a hot and dry valley can be a spectacular destination?
 Let us show you!

-It is the hottest, driest and lowest place in the US so definitely worth to visit if you are looking for extremes.
-We did a road trip to the park in November and the temperature was still well above 30°C in shade.
+It is the hottest, driest, and lowest place in the US so definitely worth visiting if you are looking for extremes.
+We made a road trip to the park in November, and the temperature was still well above 30°C in the shade.
 There is a long list of places worth visiting, we used it while planning our route.

-The Badwater Basin with its salt desert lays at 85 meters below sea level.
+With its salt desert, the Badwater Basin lies at 85 meters (282 ft) below sea level.
 This is also the lowest point of the US: an extra reason to visit it.